 This new law provides consumers with more options and offers them a choice when it comes to the level of coverage.
 Here is a quick breakdown of what is available to you through different plans:

-- Qualified health coverage: If you are under an individual or employer-sponsored plan that covers auto insurance, you can opt out of PIP altogether.
+- Qualified health coverage: If you are under an individual or employer-sponsored plan that covers auto injuries and has an individual deductible of $6,000 or less, you can opt out of PIP altogether.

 - Medicare: You can opt out of PIP altogether.